cullendales/cullendales/README.md

 A motivational, visual-computing program which continuously monitors the user's posture.

 #### [Automated IELTS Marker](https://github.com/cullendales/automated-ielts-marker)
-A program which can mark the task 2 writing of the IELTS written test automatically.
-Many students studying for the IELTS examination have difficulty receiving proper feedback and marks on their writing practice.
-This program looks to remedy that and allows you to upload your work in either a docx or txt format and receive a mark back, along with some feedback.
+A program which can mark the task 2 writing of the IELTS written test automatically and output a mark similar to a professional examiner on a scale of 1.5 - 9.

 #### [The Queen's English](https://github.com/cullendales/the-queens-english)
 This program allows users to write programs in Python, HTML, & CSS using Canadian spelling and then converts the necessary words to change (ie. colour to color) while running the program without changing it on the user's side.